jhoopes/moodle-mod_activequiz/README.txt

 (funded by an educational innovation grant given to the Medical school) re-wrote the plugin to use the question engine integration as well as a bunch of other new features.

+This plugin is maintained by John Hoopes separately from the University.

 What is it?
 -----------